 Miguel’s interest lies in the dynamic interaction between ecological, social and economic processes.
 His design approach focuses on understanding these processes to define the character of the site, not only geographical but also the historical, social, and aesthetic.
 He is currently leading the teams for Whiteley’s and York Central.

 Martin takes his inspiration from the exploration of landscapes and public spaces in relation to their historical context, cultural influences and morphological composition.
 His aim is to accomplish holistic designs, merging local and social aspects to create unique and lasting spaces.
-He is currently leading our team on projects including Storm King Arts Center and Westerpark West.
+He is currently leading teams on projects including Buckingham Green and Westerpark West.

 With a background in fine art, and a creative eye, Paul is currently working on an exciting new large public square in central London.
 Since joining us in 2018, Paul has worked on our Vauxhall Square project, and a healthcare competition in London.

 Tara is passionate about urban public space and how everyday activities, habits, commutes and experiences can be enriched and celebrated by sustainable design.
 Prior to joining the practice in 2018, Tara worked at HTA Design, where she led the day-to-day management of various projects and gained experience in large scale residential-led and public realm schemes.